Michael-Sebero/SCX-IMPERATOR/README.md

 Each context switch accumulates the current EWMA sample into two per-CPU counters (`nr_jitter_ewma_sum`, `nr_jitter_ewma_count`) in `imperator_stats`.
 The TUI aggregates these across all CPUs and displays the mean dispatch latency live in the summary bar (`Dispatch latency: Xµs`) and in the clipboard export under `C2-Infra Dispatch latency telemetry`.

+Collection itself (`enable_stats`) used to require launching the interactive TUI via `-v`/`--verbose` — a headless deployment (e.g. under systemd) had no way to turn it on and got zero visibility into any of this. `--stats`/`-s` now enables the same collection independently of the TUI: a summary line, including mean dispatch latency, is logged roughly every 60 seconds, and the raw per-CPU counters remain readable via `bpftool map dump` on the scheduler's `bss` map for anyone who wants them directly. `--stats` is implied by `--verbose` and harmless (redundant) alongside it.

 The signal resets on exec and fork, and is skipped for tasks dispatched via the SYNC or idle-direct fast paths (which bypass the queue entirely and have no meaningful wait time to record).
 On pure SYNC workloads the counter stays at zero and the TUI shows `—` rather than a misleading value.

 ### Preemption Burst Credit